Sonar Technology Aids People with Vision Disabilities

-"They eventually focused on developing a device that could be worn like a watch by a person with vision disability as a supplement to other aids like a cane or dog."
+Device could be worn like a watch by a person with vision disability as a supplement to other aids like a cane or dog.

 When a biologist who studies bats and a computer scientist cross paths, amazingly cool things can happen.
 Cool things such as a sonar device to assist people with vision disabilities.